jasonchuacodes/dev-notes/Projects/Zeon.md

-Assigned to project ZEON - an inventory tracking app which feature s a profit simulatio, shipping costs, and raw material tracking.
+Assigned to project ZEON - an inventory tracking app which features profit simulation, shipping costs calculator, and raw material tracking.
 The app hosts data by the millions.

 The project was done in a monolithic approach using TALL (Tailwind, AlpineJS, Laravel, Livewire) techstack.